Trey Martinez Fischer: Legislative career

 Martinez Fischer challenged and lost again to Menendez for a full Senate term in the Democratic primary on March 1, 2016.
-Diana Arevalo, the secretary for the Bexar County Democratic Party, won the Democratic primary for the seat Martinez Fischer held through 2017, and as she was unopposed in the general election, succeeded Martinez Fischer in January 2017.
+Martinez Fischer had to retire from his House seat to run for the Senate and Diana Arevalo, the secretary for the Bexar County Democratic Party, won the Democratic primary for the House seat and as she was unopposed in the general election, succeeded Martinez Fischer in January 2017.
 In 2018, he unseated Arevalo in the Democratic primary for his former state House seat.
-He won the subsequent general election on November 6 over the Republican nominee Fernando Padron, 32,375 votes (70.4 percent) to 13,612 (29.6 percent).
+He won the subsequent general election over the Republican Fernando Padron, 32,375 votes (70.4 percent) to 13,612 (29.6 percent).
 Martinez Fischer returned to the House in January 2019.

+Heading into the 2023 legislative session, the House Democratic Caucus elected Martinez Fischer to lead the caucus as Minority Leader.
+He only held the position for a single term and was succeeded by Gene Wu.

+He has frequently been acknowledged by Texas Monthly magazine and in 2011 was named "Bull of the Brazos".
+In 2013 and 2015 he was recognized as one of the magazine's "10 Best Legislators" which described him as a "soldier prepared to do battle but ready to make peace".
+In 2023, the magazine called him one of the "10 Worst Legislators".

 Disparaging remarks

 On June 27, 2014, while speaking at the Texas Democratic Convention, Martinez Fischer attacked the Republican Party, saying "GOP" should stand for "gringos y otros pendejos".
 His office had also been handing out six Lotería cards to delegates, one depicting Republican gubernatorial candidate Greg Abbott as "El Diablito".
 Martinez Fischer responded by saying that if he had known Abbott was in attendance, he would have "told him directly to his face."